Soojin-Lee0819/introduction-to-interactive-media/november 10/README.md

 [The link to the full video is here!](https://vimeo.com/477128172)

 ## Schematic
 The build of the final schematic is below, which I made through a combination of drawing and Photoshop.
-This build involves connecting all button and LED wires from the digital pins to one side of the breadboard.
-This then connects all of the wires to one main GND wire, which is what powers it all up.
+I had a much easier time making this schematic after following Profesor Shiloh's example in class.
+I'm curious though because he mentions that input and output should be in different sides of the Arduino board, however, from all the schematics I've seen, the button (which I assume is an input) is on the right with the LED's (output).
+Why is that?

 ![](images/schematic.png)